Beyond Shakespeare Exploring Sessions

 We’re running evening sessions exploring early drama and are looking for participants.
 Each weekday evening we’ll meet on zoom, read through a play, with stops and starts to discuss and figure out how the play works.
 The sessions will be recorded and shared online for lovers of drama and to keep us sane in these times of isolation.
 Mostly the latter.

-It’s all going to be very relaxed, we’re a very holistic set up, and we’re open to all.
+It’s all very relaxed, we’re a very holistic set up, and we’re open to all.
 There’s no casting as such – anyone is welcome to join.
-Though you don’t need to be a professional actor, we are looking for people who can give a good performance.
+Though you don’t need to be a professional actor, we are looking for people who can give a reasonably clear reading.

-Scripts will be delivered by email in advance, with back up plays with smaller casts for drop outs.
+Scripts will be available in a dropbox in advance, with back up plays with smaller casts for drop outs.

-We may offer access to the zoom feed for those no up to speech, as both understudies in case of drop out and commentators when the reading pauses – though non active participants will be asked to mute audio and video unless called by the moderator to speak.
+Anyone signed up will get invites to each session, as both understudies in case of drop out and commentators when the reading pauses – though non active participants will be asked to mute audio and video unless called by the moderator to speak.

 Contact us with the form below if you’d like to act, or if you have expertise early or early modern texts and history and would like to help.